Kia Soul

-The second-generation model was introduced in 2013 for the 2014 model year, which featured a larger exterior and interior dimensions along with a reworked chassis, while keeping its boxy styling.
-The Soul is currently in its third generation, which was introduced in 2018 for the 2019 model year.
-Since 2014, Kia has also marketed a battery electric variant as the Soul EV.
+The second-generation model was introduced in 2013 for the 2014 model year, with slightly larger exterior and interior dimensions and a reworked chassis, while retaining its boxy styling.

+In 2018, Kia introduced the third-generation Soul for model year 2019.

+Between 2014 and 2024, Kia also offered a battery electric variant as the Soul EV.

-The name "Soul" comes from the homophone of Seoul, the city that hosts Kia's headquarters.
+The nameplate Soul doubles as a homophone of Seoul, the city that hosts Kia's headquarters.